 The Vithtala temple, represents the highest watermark of the vijayanagar style of art and architecture.
 Vitthala is the Krishna aspect of Lord Vishnu.
 It is one of the largest temples of that period, built under the patronage of Devaraya II (1422-46 AD).
 The hundred pillared mantapa (pavillion) to the southwest of the main temple, and the Eastern and Northern gateways, carved with depictions of Vishnu and his other forms, are attributed to Krishanadevaraya and his queens.

 The temple is built on an ornate plinth.
 The composite pillar of the sabha mantapa (congregation hall) are massive, hewn out of single granite blocks, which are designed as clusters of slender pillars.
 Some of these when tapped gently, produce musical notes.

 But the piece-de-resistance was most undoubtedly the massive stone chariot, placed in the central courtyard.
-The sheer size of this sculpture takes your breathe away; on top of that the exquisite carving work and the details are simply mind blowing.
-Its a reproduction of a processional wooden chariot and houses an image of Garuda – the vehicle of Lord Vishnu.
+The sheer size of this sculpture takes your breath away; on top of that the exquisite carving work and the details are simply mind-blowing.
+It’s a reproduction of a processional wooden chariot and houses an image of Garuda – the vehicle of Lord Vishnu.